yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Can hurry technology research"
 	Applicable to: Unit

+??? example  "Can generate a large amount of culture"
+	Applicable to: Unit

 ??? example  "Can undertake a trade mission with City-State, giving a large sum of gold and [amount] Influence"
 	Example: "Can undertake a trade mission with City-State, giving a large sum of gold and [3] Influence"